-My findings rely on a new decomposition of precautionary motives, which is based on the economy's departure from certainty equivalence with respect to aggregate risks.
-Households have rational expectations and they know the stochastic processes governing shocks.
-However, the standard solution of the model based on Krusell and Smith (1998) does not apply with multiple continuous aggregate shocks as it requires a limited number of shocks with few values.
-Instead, I solve for first- and second-order approximations of the stochastic dynamics of the economy with respect to aggregate shocks, around its deterministic steady state where these shocks are zero.
-This approach provides an interpretation of the effects of aggregate risk.
-For each shock, the difference between secondand first-order terms captures the effect of volatility on household behavior.
-It leads to different amounts of savings for each source of risk, which would be otherwise difficult to identify in the data.
+My findings rely on a new decomposition of precautionary motives, which is based on the economy's departure from certainty equivalence with respect to the various sources of aggregate risk.
+Households have rational expectations and make optimal decisions knowing the underlying stochastic processes.
+I solve for first- and second-order approximations of the dynamics of the economy with respect to aggregate shocks, around its deterministic steady state where these shocks are zero.
+This approach provides an economics interpretation of the effect of aggregate risk.
+For each shock, the difference between second- and first-order terms captures the effect of volatility on household behavior.
+It leads to different amounts of savings for each source of risk, which would be otherwise difficult to decompose in the data.

-The model highlights three precautionary motives. (a) The standard motive due to idiosyncratic income risk.
-It arises because of the prudence property of utility (u'''(.) > 0) and because the combination of income shocks and borrowing constraints hampers consumption smoothing for some households.
+This setting leads to three contributions.
+First, the model separately identifies precautionary motives.
+(1) The standard idiosyncratic motive due to income risk arises because of the prudence property of utility u'''(.) > 0, and because the combination of income shocks and borrowing constraints hampers consumption smoothing for some households.
 It has the largest impact.
-It increases liquid savings by 280% (from 31% to 119% of GDP, in annual terms) and decreases the risk-free rate by 6 percentage points (from 8.40% to 2.40%) compared to an economy without idiosyncratic risk where they are only determined by intertemporal substitution. (b) An aggregate financial motive due to credit supply shocks, whose impact further increases liquid savings by 45% (from 119% to 173% of GDP) and lowers the risk-free rate by 0.6 pp (from 2.40% to 1.80%).
-This impact is sizable and cannot be ignored when analyzing precautionary savings; it is likely even greater given that my estimates are a lower bound. (c) An aggregate real motive due to productivity shocks.
-While they affect employment, interestingly, they have close to zero impact on liquid savings and the risk-free rate.
-Taken together, these last two findings nuance received wisdom that aggregate fluc-
+It increases liquid savings by 280% (from 31% to 119% of GDP, in annual terms) and decreases the risk-free rate by 6 percentage points (from 8.40% to 2.40%)